MomentaiChris26/AccioCurios/README.md

 - Gives ability to create user roles including an admin role.
 - Users is also a model in the ERD where a user can have many listings and can have many purchase history.

 ### Cancancan
 User authorization
-- Gives users access to specific functions based on what the role of the user
+- Gives users access to specific functions based on what the role of the user.
 - Provides authorisation and stanization for users based on their id.

 ### Ransack
 Search database
-- Adds the ability to search using query in the database based on the title listing.
-- Ability to create a search bar website
+Ransack is a ruby gem that allows the implementation of a search functionality into the application.
+The search functionality comes in the form of a search bar, that qureies the database and returns the results from the database.
+Ransacks uses SQL commands to query the database.

 ### Stripe
 Payment system
-- provides a payment system that allows the user to purchase the product.

 ## Model